-From Richie Rich, Richard and Regina Rich, And their son, Richie.
+From Richie Rich, Richard and Regina Rich, and their son, Richie.
 Richie apparently receives his allowance in stacks of $100 bills (for some time, the canon was a weekly allowance of $100K).
 Their personal maid, Irona, is a Do-Anything Robot which the Rich family paid scientists to invent.
-And one of Regina's hobbies is collecting gemstones — not to wear for jewelry, or keep in a vault or museum, but to display on her dresser.
+One of Regina's hobbies is collecting gemstones — not to wear for jewelry, or keep in a vault or museum, but to display on her dresser.

-Parody blog Occupy Richie Richdeconstructs this, painting a Crapsack World where the working class is bullied endlessly by the Rich family, and Richie himself often committing questionable acts for the sake of a bad money-relayed pun.
+Parody blog Occupy Richie Richdeconstructs this, painting a Crapsack World where the working class is bullied endlessly by the Rich family, and Richie himself often commits questionable acts for the sake of a bad money-related pun.

-In the movie, their wealth is stated at $70 billion, which in 1994 would put them #1 on Forbes' richest person list in a walk (At the time Bill Gates' net worth was about $10 billion).
-It took until 20 years later for a single individual to break the $70 billion barrier (Carlos Helu, Jr.), and the current richest man (hi again, Mr. Gates!) currently has about $76 billion.
-Which means if the Riches were only as successful and philanthropic as Bill Gates in the past 20 years, they'd have over $500 billion to their name.
+In the movie, their wealth is stated at $70 billion, which in 1994 would put them #1 on Forbes' richest person list in a walk.
+(At the time, Bill Gates's net worth was about $10 billion.)
+It took 20 years for a single individual to break the $70 billion barrier (Carlos Helu, Jr.), and the current richest man (hi again, Mr. Gates!) has about $76 billion.
+Which means that if the Riches were only as successful and philanthropic as Bill Gates in the past 20 years, they'd have over $500 billion to their name.

-While maybe not as over the top as most others here, Archie Comics's Hiram and Hermione Lodge, Veronica's parents, still rank high up the social ladder.
-Evidence would come from A. Veronica's spending sprees, where she'll buy out whole boutiques, new cars, vacations, at a whim, and B. the cost to repair/replace the endless mayhem caused by Archie's visits.
-Also, according to The Other Wiki, Veronica states that "Daddy has billions." which is likely due to the extreme rise of wealth in the real world since the introduction of the Lodges; that would mean that in order to maintain the pretense that the Lodges are one of the richest in the world, her parents would have to be billionaires.
+While maybe not as over the top as most others here, Archie Comics's Hiram and Hermione Lodge, Veronica's parents, still rank high on the social ladder.
+Evidence would come from (a) Veronica's spending sprees, where she buys out whole boutiques, new cars, vacations, on a whim, and (b) the cost to repair the endless mayhem caused by Archie's visits.
+Also, according to The Other Wiki, Veronica states that "Daddy has billions," which is likely due to the extreme rise of wealth in the real world since the introduction of the Lodges.
+In order to maintain the pretense that the Lodges are one of the richest in the world, her parents have to be billionaires.

-In one comic, Veronica claims that her father owns a (fictional) country and in an Archie 3000 story, he buys a planet.
+In an Archie 3000 story, he buys a planet.

-From Watchmen, Adrian Veidt became absurdly rich on the patent for the spark hydrants that power the electric cars of the Watchmen world.
+In Watchmen, Adrian Veidt became absurdly rich on the patent for the spark hydrants that power the electric cars of the Watchmen world.
 He also owns dozens of other companies, but his ultimate money-wasting venture is that of creating a massive "alien" creature on a private island which he then teleports into New York City and "saves the world" from.
 Oh, and he owns a palace in Antarctica, too.
-The funny thing is that he was already rich as a teenager, then gave up the wealth and got rich again.
-Appropriately, the movie features Veidt on the cover of Forbes magazine and the company themselves included him as part of a "fictional 500" list of richest fictional characters on their website.
+The funny thing is that he was already rich as a teenager, then gave away the wealth and, starting from scratch, built a second fortune.
+The movie features Veidt on the cover of Forbes magazine, and the company included him in a "fictional 500" list of richest fictional characters on their website.

 Multy the Millionare, a strip from The Beano during the 1950s.
-It played this trope for laughs and featured a character whose only trait seemed to be his incredible wealth.
-Lord Snooty also occasionally had aspects of this trope, with him living in a castle and being a lord and everything, but occasionally he would be very poor, even using the Wallet Moths trope occasionally.
-Lord Snooty's 2000s revival as Lord Snooty the Third used this trope a lot more than the original Lord Snooty, and has never been shown to have any kind of un-absurdly-richness.
+It plays this trope for laughs and features a character whose only trait seems to be his incredible wealth.
+Lord Snooty also has aspects of this trope, living in a castle and being a lord and everything, but occasionally he is very poor, even using the Wallet Moths trope.
+Lord Snooty's 2000s revival as Lord Snooty the Third uses this trope a lot more than the original Lord Snooty, and has never been shown to have any kind of un-absurdly-richness.

 There are numerousHarry Potter fics out there where, in addition to his already sizeable inheritence, Harry inherits even more money from Sirius Black (and often several fortunes from other ancestors such as Merlin and Gryffindor that weren't included in his original inheritance for some reason).
 It's not uncommon for him to have more gold in his vault than exists in the world.
-That's not going into stories where you deal with 'Potter family investments', which have a knack for being for a very long time, and in very profitable companies.
+Some stories also have 'Potter family investments', which tend to be very long-term investments in very profitable companies.

-In Back to the Future Part II, one of the alternative realities sees Biff Tannan amassing a vast fortune thanks to the Gray's Sports Almanac.
+In Back to the Future Part II, one of the alternative realities sees Biff Tannen amassing a vast fortune thanks to Gray's Sports Almanac.
 He is one of America's richest and most powerful men, owns a Mega Corp., controls the police, and can get away with murder.

-In Inception, Saito bought an airline (the timeline of the film is implied to be over the course of a few weeks) because he thought it would be the simplest way to keep the crew out of their hair— and it is implied that the Fischers' empire is far greater than his.
+In Inception, Saito buys an airline (the timeline of the film is implied to be over the course of a few weeks) because he thinks it's the simplest way to keep the crew out of their hair.
+It is implied that the Fischers' empire is far greater than his.

 We did lose a million dollars last year.
 I expect to lose a million dollars this year.
 I expect to lose a million dollars next year.
 You know, Mr. Thatcher, at the rate of a million dollars a year, I'll have to close this place in... sixty years.

-Keep in mind that the above quote was said when he was still just starting out and he's currently #5 on the Forbes Fictional 15.
-And also that $1 million at the time is approximately $27 million today; thus, "starting out" and thanks to his family's gold holdings (and his mother's management), Mr. Kane was worth at least $1.6 billion.
+The above quote is said when he is still just starting out, and he's currently #5 on the Forbes Fictional 15. $1 million at the time is approximately $27 million today; thus, "starting out" and thanks to his family's gold holdings (and his mother's management), Mr. Kane is worth at least $1.6 billion.

 The Black Coats' hidden treasure, whose location is known only to the Colonel, contains among other things, IOUs in amounts high enough to bankrupt Europa and America, several columns of gold coins, with 3,000 coins in each pile, etc. Naturally, the Colonel can't resist bragging about this when he shows the treasure to Vincent Carpentier: